 We will also hear about organisations that are putting these principles into practice and using different types of data within this new paradigm to tell a story of learning and progress to positive outcomes.

-This seminar will explore these ideas and provide opportunities to discuss how you can apply them to your own team, organisation and partnership.
+This seminar will explored these ideas and provided opportunities to discuss how to apply them to your own team, organisation and partnership.

 Dr Toby Lowe’s background is in Political Philosophy, exploring the concept of community: what it means, and what a politics that took community seriously would look like.
 His current research interest is in public and social sector performance management.
 It focusses on helping those engaging in social change to be more effective at what they do.
 His role at the Business School also includes developing relationships between the University and those seeking to create social change.